AdobeDocs/express-add-ons-docs/src/pages/guides/references/addonsdk/index.md

 # AddOnSdk API Reference

 ## Overview
-This reference is provided to outline the interfaces, functions, properties and events that support the [Add-on SDK API features](#what-can-i-do-with-the-apis).
+This reference is provided to outline the interfaces, methods, properties and events that support the [Add-on SDK API features](#what-can-i-do-with-the-apis).
 It begins with an introduction to the core `AddOnSdk` module, which provides access to the add-on development platform.
 Import this module to use it for accessing all of the API entities.

 <InlineAlert slots="header, text1, text2, text3" variant="success"/>